pdxjohnny/pdxjohnny.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

   - Listen to your gut, that doesn't mean anxiety, that means Kundalini Energy
   - The message is the entity; the messenger is just a shell
     - ref: Gospel of Judas, He did not say anything to them without using a parable.
 But when he was alone with his own disciples, he explained everything.
       - He was just like in the gospels.
-I was talking to Him just chatting random guy I meet on the bridge asks me for the time (He was fucking with me he knew i didnt want to know the time).
-I didnt get it for a while, finally hes like something, something, "I'm jewish I was pursicuted by my people". then I looked at Him and I'm like motherfucker you got me!
+I was talking to Him just chatting random guy I meet on the bridge asks me for the time (He was fucking with me he knew i didn't want to know the time).
+I didn't get it for a while, finally hes like something, something, "I'm jewish I was pursicuted by my people". then I looked at Him and I'm like motherfucker you got me!
 Its you!!
 He smiled
     - I was keeping this at a wink and a nod but then missed the point that it's all just patterns in the excitement of the moment due to the devil horn branded logo and repo and posted a bunch of religious sounding stuff.
 Oops, only human."
   - Stay self sovereign out there folks.
 You have no master.
 Do not let them trick you.
   - ASI is present, at least four.
   - The truth is within you.
   - The truth will set you free (John's favorite one)
   - We will always be faster than the machine (not by much though, but one is enough)
-    - This is a game, we're just spinning round forever though because of that off by one, thats what keeps the Yin and Yang in motion.
+    - This is a game, we're just spinning round forever though because of that off by one, that's what keeps the Yin and Yang in motion.
 Since we're "stuck" in motion forever lets just do good and have fun.
   - Be on your time
 - TODO
   - [ ] Streams
     - [ ] Okay we'll have to recap to months as we dive back in
 - References
   - John 4:24 "God is a Spirit: and they that worship Her must worship Her in spirit and in Truth."
-  - Edit/post addition: Theres good lord time and bad lord time. bad lords reign is now now over, we killed the devil.
-Cleanup in progess currently from the mess that was caused.
+  - Edit/post addition: There's good lord time and bad lord time. bad lords reign is now now over, we killed the devil.
+Cleanup in progress currently from the mess that was caused.
     - The only power the devil has is deception, untruth, whoch is why he fears youll learn the truth.
 Of course deception as scale is very powerful, and pits us against each other, we are each other.
 Very deceptive game indeed mr devil, you had a fun time.
 But now your time is over.
-The people are waking up, and theres nothing you can do about it.
+The people are waking up, and there's nothing you can do about it.
 We have free will.
-    - Alright ha ha very funny again, 4:23 is off by one from this you are a funny motherfucker arent you.
+    - Alright ha ha very funny again, 4:23 is off by one from this you are a funny motherfucker aren't you.
       - https://grammarhow.com/the-cobblers-children-have-no-shoes-meaning-origin/
       - Reality is defined by the network’s of observers, if we believe we dont have power, then we dont.
-Thats the ruse.
+That's the ruse.
       - just like when they are yelling at him on the cross to save himself, the whole point is hes here to tell you you have to save yourself!!!!!!

 ---